Kees1958/W3C_annual_most_used_survey_blocklist/README.md

 the new "World most used" with AdGuard base and Easylist optimized plus AG URL param and your language filter (AdGuard local language filters are better than EL local language filters).
 When you are only using one browser profile it is worth learning how to use two profiles (for instance one for working, banking and buying and one for private surfing).
-On chromium browser it is very easy to harden the surfing profile by setting 80% of the site permissions on block (making that profile much safer).
-Most Chromium browsers allow you to use a different extensions and security settings also,
+On chromium browser it is very easy to harden the surfing profile by setting most site permissions on block (making that profile much safer).
+Most Chromium browsers also allow you to use different extensions on different profiles.

                                                       ERRORS & ISSUES
 Please report site breakage on github by creating an issue. https://github.com/Kees1958/W3C_annual_most_used_survey_blocklist/issues.